tronch0/rapidsnark/README.md

 ## Benchmark

-We have developed a dedicated section for benchmarking tests within the rapidsnark repository.
-These tests cover the common circuits implementations, aiming to provide insight into the performance and cost of widely-used proofs.
+This section aims to provide insight into the performance and cost of widely-used proofs with rapidsnark.
+We are testing the most commonly used circuits with different inputs and scenarios to better understand their behavior under various conditions and explore opportunities for optimization.

 Please navigate to the [/benchmark](./benchmark)  folder to explore the benchmarking tests.